wp-plugins/wp-helpers/readme.txt

 9. Add ID's to ALL List Tables, and Featured Images to your Post Type tables.
 10. Easily accessible System Information page.
 11. Screen Information for easy debugging.
+12. Show all available image sizes.
+13. Require Featured Images before publishing.
-12. Over 50 settings to customize your website!
+14. Over 50 settings to customize your website!

 == Upgrade Notice ==